DANS-KNAW/dans-module-archetype/docs/common-practices.md

     * `distributionManagement`
     * `profiles`

+### Lombok

+Use [Lombok] for:

+* Adding loggers with the `@Slf4j` annotation (this names the logger after the fully qualified class name automatically).
+* Creating getters, setters and constructors on value objects (i.e. the main purpose of the object is to store values and not to perform operations).

 Dependency Management
 ---------------------
 Dependency management of Java projects is done with Maven.
 Projects should inherit from `dans-dropwizard-project`.
 The first